 NC State Bluegrass Festival

 This big outdoor concert weekend in Marion is on the grounds of Tom Johnson's Camping Center, complete with camping options, a pavilion, and dozens of performers.
-Single-day and weekend tickets available can be purchased in advance until July 17.
-Returning are some of your favorite bluegrass performers including Rhonda Vincent, The Malpass Brothers, and more!
+Single-day and weekend tickets available can be purchased in advance until May 6.
+Returning are some of your favorite bluegrass performers, including Rhonda Vincent, The Malpass Brothers, and more!

 The Blue Ridge National Heritage Area, designated by Congress and affiliated with the National Park Service, protects, preserves, interprets and develops our natural, historical and cultural resources of Western North Carolina.
 Go to the Blue Ridge Music Trails website for much more.